shnarazk/LubySequence/memo.typ

   )
 })]

-== Redefine Luby sequence as a linear recursive function
+== Redefine the Luby sequence as a linear recursive function

-+ At the start of segment, Luby value is one
++ At the start of a segment, the Luby value is one
-+ otherwise, Luby value is the double of previous value
++ Otherwise, the Luby value is twice the previous value

 So we have the following equation.